yatharthmathur/DinoRush/README.md

 # DinoRush
 Classic Google Chrome Dinosaur game using PyGame and OpenGL.
-Currently without textures.
+Added incomplete textures.
+Needs some work.
+Mechanics are fully functional.
+GUI to be added.

 # Requirements :